7 Tips to Boost Sales of your Shopify Store 2022

 Adding testimonials and reviews of your happy customers to your store can help convince the audience.
 Showcasing user-generated content on your store can help potential customers to build trust in your brand.

-One of the popular ways of UGC is your customers using or wearing your products in their daily life.
+One of the popular ways of UGC is your customers use or wear your products in their daily life.
 You can add them to your store.
 Thus, social proof is one of the best ways of encouraging customers to make purchases from your store.

-Moreover, if you’ve been featured in the publications, that’s an opportunity for you to add logos or screenshots to your store and gain trust from your customers.
+Moreover, if you’ve been featured in the publications, that’s an opportunity for you to add logos or screenshots to your store and gain the trust of your customers.

 As mentioned above, buyers trust other shoppers to influence their buying decisions.
 Reviews from your past customers are proof of how good your products are.

-Taking advantage of this study, ask your customers for reviews and add them to the product pages.
+Taking advantage of this study, ask your customers and add the reviews to your Shopify store.
 You can even use the positive reviews in the customer testimonial sliders to build trust in your brand.

 Many apps help you ask for reviews from your customers and display them across your online store.
 The two best Shopify review apps are Shopify’s Yotpo and Product Reviews.
 These make adding reviews easy to your online store.